 Old habits die hard, and I’ve only recently stopped including FAQs as a blanket recommendation for optimized content.
 The intent behind this idea goes back years when we assumed that publishing popular questions verbatim to how a user would ask them was an easy win.

-But Rob Ousbey inspired me to consider that once a user types that question and clicks “search,” he’s not looking for the question to be repeated as much as she’s looking for the simplest, most helpful answer to be shown.
+But Rob Ousbey inspired me to consider that once a user types that question and clicks “search,” they’re not looking for the question to be repeated as much as they’re looking for the simplest, most helpful answer to be shown.

 If we know what users are asking, we should devote more attention to serving better answers than winning on exact matches for questions.